awesomephant/blog/posts/monolith.md

 We clearly see the impact of Kubrick's photography on whoever set up the Utah Images.
 The shock of the sharp-edged, artificial object against the weathered landscape, the group of weary explorers decending towards it, even the spacesuits are mirrored here.

-Kubrik's film in turn relates asthetically and thematically to photographs and paintings of the sublime landscape of earlier periods – I wouldn't be surprised to find a photocopy of *The Chasseur in the Forest* somewhere in Kubrick's vast archive {% fn "Jon Ronson / The Guardian (2004): *[Citizen Kubrick](https://www.theguardian.com/film/2004/mar/27/features.weekend)*" %}.
+ Kubrick’s film in turn follows photographs and paintings of the sublime landscape of earlier periods, both in its theme and its aesthetics.
+I wouldn't be surprised to find a photocopy of *The Chasseur* somewhere in Kubrick's vast archive {% fn "Jon Ronson / The Guardian (2004): *[Citizen Kubrick](https://www.theguardian.com/film/2004/mar/27/features.weekend)*" %}.

 But the chain of influence runs the other way, too: Our whole notion of “The Landscape”, and in some cases its physical reality are themselves cultural productions.
 In the 18th century, European aristocrats planted trees, dug lakes, and built prop ruins of Greek or Roman temples to bring their land closer to what they had seen in paintings of their day{% fn "Paul Cooper / The Atlantic (2018): *[Europe Was Once Obsessed With Fake Dilapidated Buildings](https://www.theatlantic.com/science/archive/2018/04/fake-ruins-europe-trend/558293/)*"%}.